ray-islam/ray-islam.github.io/README.md

 ## SKILLS
-- **Worked as a Chief Data Scientist and AI Director at leading global firms, overseeing multimillion-dollar operations and technical sales.**
-- **Years of AI/ML research experience, crafting solutions for finance, healthcare, manufacturing, education, and others.**
-- **Architected and established a bootcamp, creating AI courses for data analysts and scientists.**
-- **Published books, journal papers, and white papers on AI.**
-- **Years OF teaching experience in universities & adult education settings.**
-- **Associate editor and reviewer for high-impact journals.**
+**Dr. Ray Islam has held the positions of Chief Data Scientist and AI Director at prestigious global firms, managing multimillion-dollar Artificial Intelligence and Machine Learning (AIML) operations and spearheading technical sales efforts.
+His extensive background in AI and ML research has enabled him to develop innovative solutions across a variety of sectors such as finance, healthcare, manufacturing, and education.
+Dr. Islam also founded and designed a specialized bootcamp, where he created AI courses targeted at data analysts and scientists.
+His scholarly contributions are evident in his numerous publications, including books, journal papers, and white papers on artificial intelligence.
+Furthermore, Dr. Islam possesses a wealth of teaching experience in university settings and adult education.
+He also serves as an associate editor and reviewer for several high-impact academic journals.**

 ## RESEARCH INTEREST
 Generative AI (Computer Vision & Natural Language Processing), AI in Cyber Security, Ethics in AI